 The North Carolina Business Emergency Operations Center (BEOC) is a physical and virtual communications and operational hub for business and industry during events that threaten North Carolina.
-Private Sector partners incorporated into the State Emergency Response Team (SERT), capitalize on shared information in the response, recovery, preparation and mitigation phases of state emergency management.
-This allows them to make strong operational decisions, prepare, continue or resume normal business operations as quickly as possible before, during and after an event.
-The BEOC is located inside the SEOC (state emergency operations center) in Raleigh, NC.
+Private sector partners incorporated into the SERT capitalize on shared information in the response, recovery, preparation, and mitigation phases of emergency management.
+This allows them to make operational decisions and prepare, continue, or resume normal business operations as quickly as possible before, during and after an event.
+The BEOC is located with the State EOC in Raleigh, NC.

-Private Sector partners provide input, recommendations and sector analysis that help build capacity and resiliency throughout our state.
+Private sector partners provide input, recommendations and sector analysis that help build capacity and resiliency throughout the state.
 BEOC members collaborate, train and exercise with the SERT during blue skies.
-Resource requests are tasked out to private sector partners and coordinated through the BEOC to speed support to the need whenever North Carolina Emergency Management is activated.
-Private Sector offers for rental, for lease, at cost or for donation are coordinated here.
-Mutual aid between businesses is encouraged and the common operating picture is greatly enhanced.
-The Private-Public Partnerships in our state support public safety and help protect North Carolina's economic strength by fostering collaboration, communication and cooperation between businesses and the communities they serve.
+Resource requests are tasked out to private sector partners and are coordinated through the BEOC.
+Mutual aid between businesses is encouraged to enhance the common operating picture.
+The Private-Public Partnerships in North Carolina support public safety and help protect North Carolina's economic strenath by fosterina collaboration. communication and cooperation between businesses and communities they serve.

-The mission of the BEOC is to provide situational awareness and information sharing to the private sector during times of disaster and gather the same support of the State Emergency Response Team (SERT).
-To enhance the common operating picture, liaise, and foster the collaboration of efforts between the public and private sectors in all phases of emergency management, and to support the stabilization and recovery of communities after any event.
+The mission of the BEOC is to provide situational awareness and share information with the private sector during disasters in addition to supporting the SERT.
+It aims to enhance the common operating picture, facilitate collaboration between public and private sectors throughout all phases of emergency management and support the stabilization and recovery of communities after events.

-Partnership with NCEM includes:
+Private sector partnerships with NCEM include:

 - a.
-Inclusion on the PS Manager's Distribution List for notifications, alerts and other information regarding state emergency operations. - b.
-Access to our crisis management platform, NC SPARTA (virtual BEOC), which provides real-time information during events down to the county level. - c.
+Inclusion on the Private Sector Manager's Distribution List for notifications, alerts, and other information regarding state emergency operations. - b.
+Access to our crisis management platform, NCSPARTA, which provides real-time information during events down to the county level. - c.
 Access to training, exercises, annual meetings, and our network of business and industry partners. - d.
-Vendor re-entry certification - e.
+Vendor re-entry certification. - e.
 Inclusion in daily coordination calls during events that include operations briefings, power outage/restoration information, as well as evacuation, curfew, and road closure updates. - f.
-BEOC chairs have the option to offer input, suggestions, and distribute information to their association and sector members straight from the state EOC during activations.
-Chairs also have access to the EOC for networking and face-to-face coordination with state agencies inside the state EOC.
+BEOC chairs have the option to offer input, suggestions, and distribute information to their association and sector members straight from the State EOC during activations.
+Chairs also have access to the EOC for networking and face-to-face coordination with state agencies inside the State EOC.